wasan81/CS250-SoftwareDevelopmentLifeCycle/README.md

 # What does it mean to be a good team member in software development?
-Being a good team member is about contributing your skills, knowledge, and positive energy to help the team succeed.
-By embodying these qualities and behaviors, you contribute to a collaborative, innovative, and successful software development environment.
+To be a good team member, you need to bring your skills, knowledge, and positive attitude to the table.
+This helps the team work together well, come up with new ideas, and achieve success in software development.